Homemade Sourdough Discard Pasta

 Wrap the smooth ball of dough in plastic wrap and let it sit on the counter for about an hour.
 This allows the gluten in the dough to fully relax.
 Keep the dough wrapped at room temperature for up to 6 hours or after kneading, stick the dough in the refrigerator for a day or two.
 When you decide to use it, let it come back to room temperature before separating it into strands of pasta.

-This sourdough pasta works best with a pasta machine or pasta attachment.
+This sourdough pasta works well rolling and cutting by hand OR with a pasta machine or pasta attachment.
 You can roll it very thin and cut it into long strands for a rough pasta if you want to make it and don’t have an attachment, or someone to borrow one from.
-I recommend rolling thinly and evenly if you can.
+I recommend rolling as thinly and evenly as you can.
 I do love using the KitchenAid attachments for pasta with this recipe.
 It makes rolling out the pasta so simple and then cutting it into noodles.

 Instructions for using Pasta Machine: